pr2database/metapr2-shiny/README.md

 ##### Alternatively install from [R-universe](https://pr2database.r-universe.dev/ui#packages)

-No need in this case to install package `devetools`
+No need in this case to install package `devtools`

 ``` r
 # Enable repository from pr2database